belgif/review/Meetings/2024-12-11/README.md

 Eveline made a proposal for meetings in the whole year of 2025.

-The Interoperable Europe Act was briefly discussed with the possible impact on belgif; as there is a related topic on the agenda of the ICEG stategic committee of Dec 18, we will wait for the outcome of this meeting.
-With respect to interoperability, the ICEG review committee is a candidate to assume certain responsibilities
+The Interoperable Europe Act was briefly discussed with the possible impact on belgif (creation of more accessible html pages); as there is a related topic on the agenda of the ICEG stategic committee of Dec 18, we will wait for the outcome of this meeting.
+With respect to interoperability, the ICEG review committee is a candidate to assume certain responsibilities.
+Ideas for a knowledge sharing training in 2025 were discussed (maybe in the context of the Interoperable Europe Act).

 ## ACTIONS
 - actions from previous meeting:
   - Eveline: make a proposal for the whole year of 2025 - DONE
   - Translate the final version in 3 languages.
-  - Develop a (high-level) roadmap for this update of the Belgif portal (frontend and backend).
+  - Develop a (high-level) roadmap for this update of the Belgif portal (frontend and backend)
 - new actions:
   - define a chair for 2025 (see next meeting)
   - review the (stabilized) collaboration agreement
   - participate in the signing of the collaboration agreement
   - check the composition of the ICEG review committee
+  - roadmap for updating the Belgif portal (Bert Vannuffelen and Bart Hanssens)